NSO-developer/nso-gitbook/nokia-sros_nc/README.md

   ERROR: external mfa executable failed <....>
   ```

-# 11. Run arbitrary commands on device
+# 11. Run Arbitrary Commands on Device
 --------------------------------------

   Some commands that are available to a user logged in to an interactive CLI